scailable/sclbl/README.md

 See `sclbl command --help` for additional information and the required arguments/options.

-Note that the sclbl CLI depends on the sclblpy package.
+Note that the sclbl CLI depends on the `sclblpy` package.
 See https://pypi.org/project/sclblpy/ for details.
+The CLI needs at least version 0.1.6 of the `sclblpy` package to work.
 If you would like to upload fitted `sklearn` models, please use the `sclblpy` package directly from python.